0

 Hyde Park Flats

 “The Hyde Park and Park Hill Development was the largest social housing estate of its type in Europe, built on one of Sheffield’s seven hills.
 It was divided into two distinct areas: the low-rise Park Hill Flats and the high-rise tower blocks ‘Hyde Park.’
 By the mid-1980s, Sheffield City Council considered Hyde Park Flats a failed experiment in social housing.
-The last community to live there was in 1988, and the flats were vacated during 1989-90.
-A number of flats were refurbished to provide accommodation for the World Student Games in 1991, with the rest of the flats being demolished between 1992 and 1993.”
+The last community to live there was in 1988, and the flats were vacated during 1989–90.
+Several flats were refurbished to provide accommodation for the World Student Games in 1991, with the rest of the flats being demolished between 1992 and 1993.”

 Sisters Nola and Noel near the Samuel Plimsoll pub.